caprenter/photo-gallery/README.md

 All images in this repository and on the site are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
 Please credit "caprenter" and link back to this site.

+## How to..

+In order to get this to work with GitHub Pages I have to:

+* Generate the site as a static site
+* Copy the _site directory that is created to docs/ (remove docs/ first if it exists)
+* Add an empty file called .nojekyll to prevent GitHub from trying to regenerate it
+* Set gitHub pages to work from the docs/ directory of master

+## Resize Images

+I use

+  mogrify -resize "1000x1000>" <dir>*.JPG

 # Azores Image Gallery

 This project is a small Frankestein that was put together from other similar projects: